Smart leverage? Rethinking the role of Leveraged Exchange Traded Funds in constructing portfolios to beat a benchmark: Additional numerical results

-Additional leverage and borrowing cost scenarios are analyzed as a supplement to the results of Section \ref{sec:Indicative-investment-results}.
 We consider scenarios where the maximum leverage allowed decreases from $p_{max}=1.5$ to $p_{max}=1.2$, or increases to $p_{max}=2.0$, and where zero borrowing costs might be applicable (as opposed to borrowing costs of $b=0.03$ throughout Section \ref{sec:Indicative-investment-results}).

-As discussed in Section \ref{sec:Indicative-investment-results}, we observe that the IR-optimal portfolio of the LETF investor achieves partial stochastic dominance over the corresponding IR-optimal portfolio of the VETF investor with the same outperformance target $\gamma$, even if the VETF investment can be leveraged and borrowing costs on short-selling decrease to zero (see for example Figure \ref{fig: Appendix NumSolns Sc1 - W_T CDFs - Lev and borrowing costs}).
-For some intuition as to the underlying explanation, please refer to Section \ref{sec:Indicative-investment-results} and in particular Figure \ref{fig: NumSolns bootstrapped pathwise return differences} and the associated discussion.
+As discussed in Section \ref{sec:Indicative-investment-results}, we observe that the IR-optimal portfolio of the LETF investor achieves partial stochastic dominance over the corresponding IR-optimal portfolio of the VETF investor with the same outperformance target $\gamma$, even if the VETF investment can be leveraged 2x, provided borrowing premiums are applicable - see Figure \ref{fig: Appendix NumSolns Sc1 - W_T CDFs - Lev and borrowing costs}(b).
+However, when borrowing premiums drop to zero (i.e. the unrealistic scenario where the investor can borrow at the T-bill rate), a leveraged IR-optimal VETF-based strategy with $p_{max}=2.0$ performs similarly, though \textit{slightly} better, than the LETF-based strategy with no leverage (see Figure \ref{fig: Appendix NumSolns Sc1 - W_T CDFs - Lev and borrowing costs}(a)).
+Figure \ref{fig: Appendix NumSolns Sc1 - Ratio CDFs - Lev and borrowing costs} demonstrates that similar observations also hold if we consider benchmark outperformance instead of portfolio wealth.
+For a further explanation of the results of Figure \ref{fig: Appendix NumSolns Sc1 - W_T CDFs - Lev and borrowing costs} and Figure \ref{fig: Appendix NumSolns Sc1 - Ratio CDFs - Lev and borrowing costs}, see Appendix \ref{subsec: Appendix Bootstrapped quarterly returns}.

-In summary, the results of this appendix confirm that the conclusions of Section \ref{sec:Indicative-investment-results} do not appear to be sensitive in a qualitative sense to the specific maximum leverage or borrowing costs parameters used in the numerical analysis, provided these values are within a reasonable range.